19 of the Best Books to Read on a Plane

 Mysteries

-Mystery novels are always on the top of my “to-be-read” piles and lists.
+Mystery novels are always at the top of my “to-be-read” piles and lists.
 Here are my picks for the best books for a long flight in the mystery category.

 The Woman in the Window by A.J.
 Finn